 - Disposable bags for potty clean-up

-- Familiar toys, blankets, and/or bedding to give him a source of comfort amid the chaos
+- Familiar toys, blankets, and bedding to give him a source of comfort amid the chaos

 - Copies of recent medical records (you may need these to stay in a pet-friendly hotel or shelter)

-- For smaller dogs, a crate with some sort of ID tag including his name, photo, and your contact information
+- A crate with some ID tag for smaller dogs includes his name, photo, and your contact information.

 - Photos to prove ownership in the event he gets lost

-Keep in mind that any records or photos you normally access through your phone or tablet may not be accessible during an emergency that’s knocked out power, so having hard copies is essential.
+Remember that any records or photographs you usually access through your phone or tablet may not be accessible during an emergency that’s knocked out power, so having hard copies is essential.

-Establish where he’ll go in the event of an evacuation
+Establish where your dog will go in the event of an evacuation

 Create a safe space within your safe space